 Major events in the evolution of dry ski slopes.

-1945 Slovenian Peter Florjančič invents the ‘skiers treadmill’ whilst living in Davos.
+1945 Slovenian Peter Florjančič invents the first working ‘skiers treadmill’ (above) whilst living in Davos, Switzerland.

 1962 SkiDek Corp patent moving belt dry ski slope (already in use in 1961, above).

-1963 First permanent UK dry slope opens in Torquay.
+Torquay Ski Slope in 1960s 1963 First permanent UK dry slope opens in Torquay (above).

 1968 A ski slope opens between the 3rd & 5th floors of Grand Central Station, New York

 Il Primo Ski club’s slope in the Netherlands 1979 A 500 metre long dry slope opens at Landgraaf, NL

 Landgraaf 1979 1988 Sheffield opens Europe’s new largest dry ski centre.

 Alpine Engineering, today the world’s largest manufacturer of ski treadmill conveyor belt ski slopes established in The Netherlands.
 1999 Neveplast begin trading.

 Alpine disk slope of ‘ADS’ revolves horizontally as skiers descend ‘forever’